ndergal/Ordogene/README.md

 ### Contribution guidelines ###

-* If you want to contribute to the project you have to fork before
+* If you want to contribute to the project you have to fork.